AssetAllocationApp/Executive-Comp-to-Patient-Care/README.md

 ### 1. Download datasets.ipynb

 Run this to download all required datasets.
-This should take up ~30GB
+This should take up ~30GB and about 20 minutes to download.

 ### 2. Clean 990 dataset.ipynb
 Convert 990 forms from xml filer to csv files.
-Please note that this may take 30+ minutes depending on your hardware
+Please note that this may take 60+ minutes depending on your hardware

 ### 3. EDA.ipynb
 Generates some basic figures (e.g. histograms)